Karlitoyo/Solana-Hack/README.md

 ## Development

-We currently have 3 vault contracts created which have different time periods for 6 month time lock, 12 month time lock and 24 month time lock.
+We currently have 3 vault contracts created which have individual time periods for duration - 6 month time lock, 12 month time lock and 24 month time lock.

 This gives users (both lenders and borrowers) the flexibility to choose a time period which best suits their needs.
 The users can also redeem early (which incurrs a fee).